Consider these website visitor tracking tools and get a better understanding of your customer journeys and marketing performance.

 It works by tracking each and every visitor over multiple sessions, traffic sources, keywords and more.
 When a visitor converts into a lead, their information is sent to the Ruler database and matched with their marketing touchpoints to create a customer journey.

 Once Ruler has made the connection, the marketing source data and conversion details are sent to your CRM.
-When a lead converts, the revenue data is sent back to Ruler.
-Such connectivity allows you to accurately calculate ROI and other bottom-line metrics.
+When a lead converts, the revenue data is sent back to Ruler, allowing you to accurately calculate ROI and other bottom-line metrics.

 Our tool includes many features that help you dig into and better understand your customer journeys, from awareness to acquisition.